Reid’s Apple Festival 2021

 What’s New?
 As Reid’s farm operation grew they added a playground, “Reidland,” which provided an opportunity for another fund raiser for a nonprofit group.
 This area also includes a petting zoo and horse rides.
 Our Events Building added a larger picnic area for the festival where we also host several bands for entertainment.

-If you are interested in a booth for handmade crafts for the year 2016 contact Kathy at firstname.lastname@example.org.
-Leave your address so you will be placed on the mailing list for 2016.
+If you are interested in a booth for handmade crafts contact Kathy at email@example.com.
 Also, leave a description of your craft.
 We only have booths for handmade crafts.